 The Roku 3's remote control is excellent.
 You don't have to point it at the box to use it, meaning you can tuck the Roku device away out of sight (not that it's that large anyway), and because it doubles as a motion controller and gamepad, you can use it to play titles such as Angry Birds on the big screen.
 It also features a headphone port on the side, which allows you to listen to shows and movies through a headset remotely and wirelessly.

-And the US version, which will come to the UK soon eventually, also has voice control, which works well.
+And the US version, which will hopefully come to the UK, also has voice control, which works well.

 The box is capable of outputting up to 1080p visuals and has dual-band Wi-Fi as well as an Ethernet port for direct connection - handy if you plan to use it in a bedroom, far from your wired internet connection.